What Should a Chicken Thigh’s Internal Temp Be?

 Various recipes will recommend different ideal chicken thigh internal temps.
 For the ultimate juicy and tender chicken thigh experience, aim for an internal temp between 175 and 185 F. Any temperature higher than that can dry out or burn your meat, but the perfect 175° to 185° range will get you well above the minimum safe temperature and maximize the poultry’s flavor potential.
 Some recipes may call for a chicken thigh internal temp as high as 195° F, which can have great results as long as the cooking time is super slow.

-Be sure to factor in the size of your chicken thighs when calculating your cooking time and follow along with the recipe’s temperature guidance.
+Be sure to factor in the size of your chicken thighs when calculating your cooking time and an accurate chicken thigh internal temp.
+Always follow along with the recipe’s temperature guidance if using one.

 chicken thigh internal temp of 185